A really short story about the day middle apple was diagnosed

 There’s a place up ahead and I’m goin’, come along, come along with me.

 Yeah!
 Do do doo do…

 Back at home, middle apple was in her room, looking intently at her face in the mirror.
-Doctor had used a single term to describe her avalanches, so succinct he had been; but then, what did it mean, to have a name for the things going on inside her head, the hurricanes and the tidal waves?
+Doctor had used a single term to describe her avalanches, so succinct he had been.
+But then, what did it mean, to have a name for the things going on inside her head, the hurricanes and the tidal waves?
 He had gone on and on about her fluctuating episodes to mother, and that had made her feel like a daytime soap opera.
 She peered closer into the mirror and noticed the little maps on her face – the continents on her forehead and around her eyes, that wide sea beside her mouth, etched on her face, ‘maybe they’re all so prominent because of the episodes,’ she thought, and tried each one of them again just for size.
 An unquiet mind, that is what he had also said.
 Bipolar.
 Mercurial.
 Such subversive words.
 Why this desire to name things and put people in a box?
-And slowly, she started worrying about the treatments that were to follow; she would be brainwashed, her head turned into a cabbage, tasteless, colorless, and eventually she would become about as numb as a Gulag prisoner.
-She sat there unseeingly for a long time, chain-smoking, fidgeting with the silver ring on her right hand, thinking, unthinking, and then little by little, she started remembering Brautigan’s Private Eye Lettuce and smiled a bit to herself; good old Brautigan and his delicious poems that taste just like wafers made with honey.
+And slowly, she started worrying about the treatments that were to follow.
+Would she need to be medicated, and then eventually hospitalized, like those girls in the movies?
+She started having visions of her head slowly turning into a cabbage, tasteless, colorless, her restless brain ricocheting inside its putrescent shell.
+She sat there unseeingly for a long time, chain-smoking, fidgeting with the silver ring on her right hand, thinking, unthinking, and then little by little, she started remembering Brautigan’s Private Eye Lettuce and smiled a bit to herself.
+Good old Brautigan and his delicious poems that taste just like wafers made with honey.
 It all came back to her in tiny bits and parts, each one about the size of a single coriander seed.
 She recited the poem out loud at her reflection, maps on her face and all: